nVentis/rxi-science-bundle/README.md

 # rxi-science-bundle
-Collection of JavaScript service classes to deal with process automation.
+Collection of JavaScript service classes to deal with automation of SIMNRA processes.

-Requires RXI Server for usage
+Requires RXI Server for integration with controllers.